-Whether you’re browsing the internet, playing Pokémon Go, or sending a quick text to let someone know you’re on your way, anything that takes your eyes off the road when you’re behind the wheel is putting you and other drivers at risk.
+Whether you’re browsing online, playing games, or sending a quick text, anything that takes your eyes off the road when you’re driving puts you and other road users at risk.

 In fact, using a handheld device while driving can be even more distracting than driving under the influence of alcohol or drugs, as it makes you twice as likely to take your eyes off of the road.

 While drink-driving receives significant media attention, the dangers of distracted driving are seemingly less well known.

 Even though the Road Safety Act of 2006 made using a mobile device while driving illegal and the penalties were doubled in 2017, research from 2018 showed that one in five drivers still use their mobile phone while driving.

 That’s more than 7 million people using distracting hand-held devices while driving.

 Distracted driving is more than just using a mobile phone while driving.
 Anything that takes your focus away from your driving is a distraction.
 The US government breaks down these forms of distraction into three different categories.

 A visual distraction is anything that causes you to take your eyes off the road.
 Looking at your satnav is an example, as you have to shift your focus away from where you’re going to look at the screen.

 Car manufacturers have been working to position satnavs and information screens as high on the dashboard as possible to minimise the distance your eyes have to travel.